MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-windows-server-faq.md

 ### What are the licensing options for Windows Server Marketplace images on Azure Stack Hub?

-Microsoft offers two versions of Windows Server images through the Azure Stack Hub marketplace.
+Microsoft offers two versions of Windows Server images through the Azure Stack Hub Marketplace.
 Only one version of this image can be used in an Azure Stack Hub environment.

 - **Pay as you use**: These images run the full price Windows meters.
    Who should use: Enterprise Agreement (EA) customers who use the *Consumption billing model*; CSPs who do not want to use SPLA licensing.